-- 1. Loosen the three wing nuts on the upper arms of the filament spool (Fig. 2.7, page 21). - 2.
-Turn the upper arms 90 degrees upwards away from the printer.
-(Fig. 2.8, page 21). - 3.
-Remove a 5lb coil of filament from the plastic packaging, leaving the twist ties on. - 4.
+- 1. Loosen the three wing nuts on the upper arms of the filament spool. - 2.
+Turn the upper arms 90 degrees upwards away from the printer. - 3.
+Remove the 5lb coil of filament from the plastic packaging, leaving the twist ties on. - 4.
 Slide the coil over the spool upper arms.
 Make sure the filament coil direction is counter clock wise (from the rear of the printer) when placing the coil on to the spool (Fig. 4.1, page 36). - 5.
 Lower the three upper arms and re-tighten the wing nuts. - 6.
 The twist ties can now be removed.
 Keep the twist ties for future use if you ever need to remove the filament to change to a different filament. - 7.
-Feed the end of the filament through the filament feed tube.
+Feed the end of the filament through the filament feed tube. - 8.
+If it is loose, slide the opposite end of the filament through one of the holes in hub of the filament spool.
+This will keep the filament from unwinding from the spool.